 Political economy, labor, class, platform capitalism, technology, historical sociology, social theory.

-Sean Doody is a doctoral student of sociology at George Mason University who studies political economy and issues pertaining to labor, work, and class.
-He works as a Graduate Research Assistant at the Center for Social Science Research (CSSR), the Institute for Immigration Research (IIR), and the Digital Scholarship Center (DiSC).
+Sean Doody is a doctoral student of sociology at George Mason University who studies political economy, technology, and right-wing radicalism.
+He is a recipient of the Provost's Presidential Scholarship, and works as a Graduate Research Assistant at the Center for Social Science Research (CSSR), the Institute for Immigration Research (IIR), and the Digital Scholarship Center (DiSC).

-His research has been published in Sociology Compass, presented at scholarly conferences, and featured in an academic encyclopedia detailing the challenges facing the American working and middle classes in the twenty-first century.
+His research has been published in Sociology Compass, presented at scholarly conferences, and featured in an academic encyclopedia detailing the challenges facing the American working class in the twenty-first century.

 Doody, Sean, Victor Tan Chen, and Jesse Goldstein.
 2016.
 “Varieties of Entrepreneurial Capitalism: The Culture of Entrepreneurship and Structural Inequalities of Work and Business Creation.”
 Sociology Compass, 10(10): 858–876.
 DOI: dx.doi.org/10.1111/soc4.12407